 Phase 1 will provide a proof of concept for the monitoring plan, including the partnership approach.
-Monitoring partners will be asked to sign an MOU in which they agree to follow the procedures set forth in this QAPP.
+Monitoring partners will be asked to sign an MOU in which they agree to follow the procedures set forth in this OAPP.
 Sampling will be conducted under various conditions and frequencies.
 Phase 2 will continue the program for a minimum combined duration of 24 months.
 However, the sampling period may need to be extended if the conditions experienced are deemed not representative.
-This Quality Assurance Sampling Plan is developed for Phase 1 this sampling plan.
-Addendum will be added with any change for the Phase 2 Quality Assurance Sampling Plan.
+This Quality Assurance Sampling Plan is developed for Phase 1 of this sampling plan, an addendum will be prepared to reflect refinements for Phase 2 and constitute the Phase 2 Quality Assurance Sampling Plan.